digiflydk/Digifly_web/docs/README.md

 - In a production environment, this route is protected by authentication.
 For local development, authentication can be disabled by setting `ADMIN_AUTH_DISABLED=true` in your `.env.local` file.

 ## 4. Documentation Index

-For more detailed information, please refer to the other documents in this directory:

 - **[Architecture Overview](./architecture.md)**: A deep dive into the 5-layer system.
 - **[File Map](./FILE-MAP.md)**: A guide to the project's file and folder structure.